IBM/aspera-cli/docs/README.md

 > [!NOTE]
 > This must not be executed in less than 5 minutes because the analytics interface accepts only a period of time between 5 minutes and 6 months.
 The period is `[date of previous execution]..[now]`.

-#### Transfer: Using specific transfer ports

-By default, transfer nodes are expected to use ports TCP/UDP 33001.
-The web UI enforces that.
-The option `default_ports` ([yes]/no) allows `ascli` to retrieve the server ports from an API call (download_setup) which reads the information from `aspera.conf` on the server.

 #### Using ATS